vistadataproject/documents/README.md

 + All interfacing is through a single, secure, symmetric Master VISTA Data Model.
 + All interfaces are written using modern, web-standard languages and tools (Javascript).
 + The read data model is identical to the write data model (i.e. symmetric), assuring completeness and correctness of both.
-+ All existing interfaces that use legacy RPCs (such as CPRS) continue to function on top of the MVDM, and also inherit enhanced patient-centric, attribute-based access control (ABAC) security.
++ All existing clients or interfaces that use legacy RPCs (such as CPRS) continue to function unchanged on top of MVDM through RPC emulation.
+In addition, all legacy clients acquire all MVDM features, including enhanced patient-centric security and attribute-based access control (ABAC).

 #### VISTA Interfacing: Code-centric vs Model-centric